salfaris/financial-fraud-detection/README.md

 I would argue this is not scalable for both training and inference.
 If we have a new transaction type, e.g. `VOUCHER`, this means that we have to rerun the entire analysis and train a new model for the `VOUCHER` transaction type assuming fraudulent transactions occur in this type.

+So we choose a double logistic regression for deployment...

 ### 2. Deployment

+Now that we got a trained model, let's put this model into a working production environment.

+The idea is that I will be simulating streaming payment transactions using the entire PaySim dataset and use the trained machine learning model to flag incoming transactions as fraud or not.

+To visualize this process, I built a web app using Streamlit.
+The app is Dockerize with a Dockerfile and the image is pushed to the Google Artifact Registry.
+We then grabbed the pushed Docker image and deploy it using Google Cloud Platform (GCP) Cloud Run.

+The deployed web app can be found here: https://fraud-web-app-qmjqqzknzq-ew.a.run.app/.

 ## What was not covered